 ENGAGED COMMUNITIES

-The long-term success of the Chesapeake Bay restoration effort depends on individuals and communities throughout the watershed understanding their connection to the local environment and making choices that support its health.
+The long-term success of the Chesapeake Bay restoration effort depends on individuals, farms, businesses and communities throughout the watershed understanding their connection to the local environment and making choices that support its health.
 Stewardship begins with increasing access to outdoor recreation, providing learning opportunities to students, adults and job seekers, and empowering local decision-makers to support conservation actions.